-i.
+j.
 Room Inspections and Access

 The University reserves the right of Resident Directors, Maintenance and Public Safety staff, and other authorized representatives to enter the room premises at any time for the purpose of supervising conditions regarding maintenance, repair, damage, health, safety, compliance with University policies, or federal, state and borough laws.
-Additionally, the University reserves the right to inspect all residence halls rooms to insure compliance of rules, regulations and laws, whether or not the occupants are present at the time of inspection.
-All rooms will be inspected at j.
-Roommate Selection and Room Changes

-Thanksgiving, Christmas, and Spring breaks.
+Additionally, the University reserves the right to inspect all residence hall rooms to insure compliance of rules, regulations and laws, whether or not the occupants are present at the time of inspection.
+All rooms will be inspected at Thanksgiving, Christmas, and Spring breaks.

-Students forcing locked doors open or keeping locked doors ajar in the residence halls or other University buildings are subject to disciplinary action
+Students forcing locked doors open or keeping locked doors ajar in the residence halls or other University buildings are subject to disciplinary action k.
+RoommateSelection andRoom Changes

 Roommate Selection: Residence Hall accommodations are assigned to first-year students on the basis of Deposit Date and the New Student Form submission date.
-Upper-level students choose their rooms according to a lottery system administered by the Director of Housing.
+Upper-level students choose their rooms according to a housing selection system administered by the Assistant Dean of Student Services.
 Single rooms are made available as space allows for an additional cost per semester and are assigned on a seniority based upon the single room waiting list.
 If a roommate leaves unexpectedly during the first three weeks of any semester, beginning with the first class day (the Consolidation Period), the remaining traditional hall resident has three options: (1) choose a new roommate; (2) a roommate will be selected for the student; or, (3) pay the additional charge for a single room.
 If a roommate leaves after the Consolidation Period, no charge will be added to the remaining resident's bill for that semester.
 However, the University reserves the right to move another student into the room with the remaining student at any time.
 If a roommate has not been selected by the remaining student by the end of the Consolidation Period of the next semester, the student may be required to move or to pay the additional single room charge.
-If a student wants a roommate but cannot find one, he or she should contact the Director of Housing or a Resident Director.
-Students assigned to East, South, West, Pollock, or Willison Halls are required to have roommates, there is an additional cost to reside in these halls.
+If a student wants a roommate but cannot find one, he or she should contact the Assistant Dean of Student Services or their Resident Director.
+Students assigned to East, South, West, Pollock, or Willison Halls are required to have roommates barring some exceptions, there is an additional cost to reside in these halls.